-Log in with an SSH Private Key on Linux/Mac
+Log in with an SSH private key on Linux and Mac

-This example demonstrates how to use a private key to log in to a Linux server with a private key by using a Terminal session on OS X. However, you can follow the same process to use a private key when using any terminal software on Linux.
+This example demonstrates how to use a private key to log in to a Linux server by using a private key by using a Terminal session on OS X. However, you can follow the same process to use a private key when using any terminal software on Linux.

 - ssh - SSH client software is installed on your Linux or OS X operating system by default

-Using your favorite text editor, create a file to store your private key.
-In this example, we use the file deployment_key.txt.
+Using a text editor, create a file in which to store your private key.
+This example uses the file deployment_key.txt.

 To edit the file in vim, type the following command